|Corda Network trust root||Document history|

 Changeover of Network Participant keys can be accomplished by the same procedure as was originally used to provide the operational certificate.

 CA’s signing key shall have a validity period as described in section 6.3.2.

 If a disaster causes the CA to become inoperative, the CA will re-initiate its operations on replacement hardware at a similarly secure facility after verifying the integrity and confidentiality of the CA systems.

 The CA maintains a security incident response plan.

 If compromise of a CA is suspected, an independent, third-party investigation shall be performed in order to determine the nature and the degree of damage.
-Certificates issued by that CA shall be stopped immediately upon detection of a compromise.
+Certificate issuance by that CA shall be suspended immediately upon detection of a compromise.
 If a CA private signing key is suspected of compromise, the procedures outlined in Section 5.7.3 shall be followed.
 Otherwise, the scope of potential damage shall be assessed in order to determine if the CA needs to be rebuilt, only some certificates need to be revoked, and/or the CA private key needs to be declared compromised.
 The independent, third-party investigating party shall make the determination that a CA private key has been compromised.